kbsali/php-redmine-api/README.md

 * Check header's response code (especially for POST/PUT/DELETE requests)
 * See http://stackoverflow.com/questions/9183178/php-curl-retrieving-response-headers-and-body-in-a-single-request/9183272#9183272
-* Maybe Guzzle for handling http connections
+* Maybe Guzzle for handling HTTP connections
 * https://github.com/guzzle/guzzle

 ## Limitations

-Redmine is missing some APIs for a full remote management of the data :
+Redmine is missing some APIs for full remote management of the data :
-* List of activities & roles : http://www.redmine.org/issues/11464
+* List of activities & roles: http://www.redmine.org/issues/11464
 * ...

-A possible solution to this would be to create an extra APIs implementing the missing entry points.
-See existing effort in doing so : https://github.com/rschobbert/redmine-miss-api
+A possible solution to this would be to create extra APIs implementing the missing entry points.
+See existing effort in doing so: https://github.com/rschobbert/redmine-miss-api

 ## Requirements